5-year-old son runs for help after Seven Hills man injured by fireworks

-SEVEN HILLS, Ohio– A Seven Hills man was hurt in a fireworks incident Thursday night.
+SEVEN HILLS, Ohio-- A Seven Hills man was hurt in a fireworks incident Thursday night.

 Police and firefighters were called to a house on East Parkhaven Drive at about 9:30 p.m.